Shugborough Hall: Exterior

 In about 1693, William Anson (1656–1720) demolished the old house and created a new mansion.
 The entrance front, then facing to the west, comprised a balustraded, three-storey, seven-bayed central block.
 In about 1748 his great-grandson Thomas Anson (1767–1818) commissioned architect Thomas Wright to remodel the house, which was extended with flanking two-storey, three-bayed pavilions linked to the central block by pedimented passages.

 At the turn of the 19th century, the house was further altered and extended by architect Samuel Wyatt.
 The pavilions and passages were incorporated into the main building, and a new porticoed entrance front with ten Ionic pillars was created at the east.
 These pillars resemble carved stone but are hollow timber structures.
-This was done for Thomas Anson, the 1st Viscount Anson and his wife Anne Margaret Coke, daughter of Thomas Coke, the 1st Earl of Leicester, whom he married in 1794.
+This was done for Thomas Anson, 1st Viscount Anson and his wife Anne Margaret Coke, daughter of Thomas Coke, 1st Earl of Leicester, whom he married in 1794.
 The hall, as it is seen today, is built in a neo-classical style and encased in slate, sanded to resemble stone.

 The park and follies

 Like many landowners of his time, Thomas Anson (1695–1773) took a keen interest in the landscaping of his parkland.
 The land around Shugborough was largely flat, which ensured that trees, follies and water would play an important role in shaping the landscape.
 The grounds contain a number of follies, many of which, such as The Chinese House and two Chinese-style bridges, have a Chinese theme, in honour of Admiral George Anson.
 Admiral Anson, who had visited Canton, left a considerable sum of money to his brother Thomas Anson when he died, which was used to develop the hall and estate.
 The Chinese House and the red iron footbridge are both grade I listed.

 In 1760, Classical architect James Stuart was employed to design a number of monuments.
 Stuart had visited Athens in the early 1750s, and Ancient Greek influences are obvious at Shugborough.
-Staurt designed for Anson a copy of the Choragic Monument of Lysicrates and a grade I listed triumphal arch based on the Arch of Hadrian in Athens.
+Stuart designed for Anson a copy of the Choragic Monument of Lysicrates and a grade I listed triumphal arch based on the Arch of Hadrian in Athens.